KCLinguistics/kclinguistics.github.io/_pages/cv.md

 * Visiting Fellowship at IIT Gandhinagar for Cognitive Science, 2024

-Work experience
+Work Experience
 ======
 * Lab Manager and TA, Department of Applied Linguistics, PennState University, 2024

-Student Access and Outreach experience
+Collegiate Student Access and Outreach
 ======
 * February 2022 - September 2022: Student Member of Commissione Paritetica
   * University of Verona